Managing employee bereavement

 - Offer your condolences.

 - Ensure they know that they are not expected to work on the day the death has taken place.
+They need to hear that work comes second and that they must take whatever time out is needed.

 - Begin a dialogue with them, asking how they would like to stay in contact eg if phone or email contact is preferred and if there are particular times to avoid.
 Be aware that in the first few days, they may not wish to speak to anyone as they may be in shock - this should be respected and is good practice.
 Be careful not to pressurise them into making decisions at this point.